-In exchange for releasing any and all potential claims against the ANNGTC Partnership (both on its own behalf and on behalf of any assignee of its interest in the ANNGTC Partnership) arising under either (a) Section 4.4.4 of the Partnership Agreement, or (b) any other provision of the Partnership Agreement with respect to periods prior to the Effective Time (as defined in Section 8 hereof), each of the Withdrawn Partners, or a permitted transferee Affiliate pursuant to Section 10.3 of the Partnership Agreement, would be allowed to rejoin the ANNGTC Partnership with the percentage interest outlined in Table 1 hereof, and the Partnership Agreement would be amended to allow each Withdrawn Partner or permitted transferee Affiliate to transfer its interest in the ANNGTC Partnership to a creditworthy Affiliate; provided, however, that in the event of such a transfer, nothing herein shall relieve the transferor of its obligations under the Partnership Agreement.
-Assuming that each Withdrawn Partner elects to rejoin the ANNGTC Partnership in this (each such Withdrawn Partner hereinafter referred to as a “Rejoining Partner”), the percentage interest of TransCanada PipeLine USA Ltd. (“TCPL-USA”), a wholly owned subsidiary of TransCanada, and United Alaska Fuels Corporation (“UAFC-Foothills”), a wholly owned indirect subsidiary of Foothills, and each Rejoining Partner in the ANNGTC Partnership, giving effect to said exchange (in each case, the “New Percentage Interest” of TCPL-USA, UAFC-Foothills, or a Rejoining Partner), would be as shown in Table 1 hereof and the accompanying footnotes:
+In exchange for agreeing to release, on the terms described in Section 3 of this Memorandum of Understanding any and all potential claims against the ANNGTC Partnership (both on its own behalf and on behalf of any assignee of its interest in the ANNGTC Partnership) arising under either (a) Section 4.4.4 of the Partnership Agreement, or (b) any other provision of the Partnership Agreement with respect to periods prior to the Effective Time (as defined in Section 8 hereof), each of the Withdrawn Partners, or a permitted transferee Affiliate pursuant to Section 10.3 of the Partnership Agreement, would be allowed to rejoin the ANNGTC Partnership with the percentage interest outlined in Table 1 hereof, and the Partnership Agreement would be amended to allow each Withdrawn Partner or permitted transferee Affiliate to transfer its interest in the ANNGTC Partnership to a creditworthy Affiliate; provided, however, that in the event of such a transfer, nothing herein shall relieve the transferor of its obligations under the Partnership Agreement.
+Assuming that each Withdrawn Partner elects to rejoin the ANNGTC Partnership(each such Withdrawn Partner hereinafter referred to as a “Rejoining Partner”), the percentage interest of TransCanada PipeLine USA Ltd. (“TCPL-USA”), a wholly owned subsidiary of TransCanada, and United Alaska Fuels Corporation (“UAFC-Foothills”), a wholly owned indirect subsidiary of Foothills, and each Rejoining Partner in the ANNGTC Partnership, giving effect to said exchange (in each case, the “New Percentage Interest” of TCPL-USA, UAFC-Foothills, or a Rejoining Partner), would be as shown in Table 1 hereof and the accompanying footnotes: